zorakDev/random-movie-whisper/README.md

 # random-movie-whisper
 ### https://zorakdev.github.io/random-movie-whisper/

-//this is the flutter web app build deploy, not the soure code
+It's still a concept under construction.
+It is not the source code, but the build web deploy

 /*